litesolutions/justifay-stream-app/packages/tachyons/README.md

 </div>
 ```

-However, with `@justifay/tachyons` developers only have to specify one class name to adhere to Justifay's typography design system.
+However, with `@justifay/tachyons` developers only have to specify one class name to adhere to Resonate's typography design system.
 That element's `font-size` will then change automatically over different breakpoints:

 ```html
 <div class="f2">